-One of the small, but crucial changes Windows 10 has rolled is the ability to track power usage of UWP Apps, and processes.
+One of the small but crucial changes Windows has rolled is the ability to track power usage of UWP Apps, and processes.
 This option is available via the Task Manager, just like GPU usage, which shows which apps consume more power, and the trend in general.

-Earlier the main memory column in the Task Manager Processes tab used to show memory used by suspended UWP process.
+Earlier the main memory column in the Task Manager Processes tab was used to show the memory used by the suspended UWP processes.
 This is not available anymore.
-Under the new model of memory management, OS can reclaim memory used by these suspended UWP processes when needed.
+Under the new memory management model, OS can reclaim memory used by these suspended UWP processes when needed.
 The claimed memory can then be used somewhere else when needed by other processes.
 Hence they have been cut out from memory usage calculation to reflect actual memory usage.